aferaudo/user_policy_server/README.md

 **N.B.** The names of the certifcates must follow the above nomenclature, otherwise you will have some errors runtime.
 Futhermore, certificates and key must be collocated in the *certs* directory.

-If you wanto to create your own Certification Authority, as I did, I suggest to use this [guide](https://ubuntu.com/server/docs/security-certificates).
+If you want to create your own Certification Authority, as I did, I suggest to use this [guide](https://ubuntu.com/server/docs/security-certificates).

+Alternatively, you can use a self-signed certificate, which, however, require the configuration on the MUD manager.
+The MUD server should be a Trusted Entity.

 Now you can run the server: